samdauwe/webgpu-native-examples/README.md

 #### [Tile Map](src/examples/tile_map.c)

 This example shows how to render tile maps using WebGPU.
 The map is rendered using two textures.
 One is the tileset, the other is a texture representing the map itself.
 Each pixel encodes the x/y coords of the tile from the tileset to draw.
-This example has been ported from [this JavaScript implementation](https://github.com/toji/webgpu-test/tree/main/webgpu-tilemap) to native code.
+The example code has been ported from [this JavaScript implementation](https://github.com/toji/webgpu-test/tree/main/webgpu-tilemap) to native code.
 More implementation details can be found in [this blog post](https://blog.tojicode.com/2012/07/sprite-tile-maps-on-gpu.html).

 ## Dependencies